Automating-GIS-processes/FEC/_sources/Day1-Data-types.rst.txt

    sample.
 Each variable has a unique name and they can store different types of data.\n

-2. We can explore the different types of data stored in variables usint the ``type()`` function.
+2. We can explore the different types of data stored in variables using the ``type()`` function.
 There are 4 basic *data types* in Python as shown in the table below.